top of page

 I have worked with my mum for more than 20 years now, and I get to go to Gorée 3 times a year and live in this beautiful house.
 It's where I feel at home, & I feel so grateful that we share that home with guests from all around the world!
 We have had so many wonderful & happy encounters!

-I can't thank Ondine enough, to see all the marvellous pieces they sell click here, to see the guest house click here & follow Ondine here!
+I can't thank Ondine enough.
+To see all the marvellous pieces they sell click here, to see the guest house click here & follow Ondine here!

 Comments